jspaaks/multivariate-linear-regression/data/README.md

 ## Artificial

-Some executables use artificial data, where data is generated on the fly using known parameterizations and known linear model, which is subsequently corrupted using random normal residuals of known magnitude.
+Data generated using known parameterizations and known linear model, which was then corrupted using random normal residuals of known magnitude.

 ## Housing